 - Verbal praise and feedback

 - Written feedback

 - Commendations and awards

 - Half termly reward prizes/draws

 - Letters and postcards to parents/carers

 - Rewards trips/events throughout the school year

+- Stamps/stickers from any member of staff

-- Stamps from any member of staff
+- Reward points from any member of staff

 - Other at school's discretion

-The School will use a range of strategies to promote good behaviour, including following Agreed Practice and implement a range of sanctions and strategies to deal with inappropriate behaviour by students, beginning with our Climate for Learning strategy (see Appendix).
+The School will use a range of strategies to promote good behaviour, including following Agreed Practice and implement a range of sanctions and strategies to deal with inappropriate behaviour by students, beginning with our Climate for Learning strategy.
 Senior staff and Pastoral staff have the authority to decide which sanctions are most appropriate on a case by case basis and to use their discretion.
 When determining what action to take, the threshold of 'on balance, what probably happened?' will be used.
-As much evidence as is possible and / or reasonable will be gathered in order to make this judgement.
+As much evidence as is possible and/or reasonable will be gathered in order to make this judgement.

-Actions taken by staff in lessons to promote a positive climate for learning, maximise learning time and minimise disruption may include
+Actions taken by staff in lessons to promote a positive climate for learning, maximise learning time and minimise disruption may include:

 - Greeting students at the door/door management

 - Developing routines

+- Create a positive learning environment

 - Making expectations clear

 - Using positive language

 - Asking students to move seats

 - Developing strategies to 'check' students

 - Give students take up time

 - Model positive behaviour

 - Praise those who are doing what they should be

 - Stand and wait for students to be ready

 - Move around the room and interact with students

 - Emotional deposits getting to know students

 - Interesting and engaging lessons

-- Pace!
+- Effective and engaging Pace of lesson

 - Consistency

 - Building relationships

 - Explaining what students have done which is a problem

-Ask if those talking need help
+- Ask if those talking need help

+- Restorative conversations